chstan/arpes/docs/loading-data.md

 allows for expressive analysis scripts that can perform a particular data analysis across all of your cuts, or across an experimental degree of freedom like the sample temperature.

-Optionally, you can pass `fld` or its siblings a `workspace=` argument to load data from a different workspace.
+Optionally, you can pass `fallback_load` or its siblings a `workspace=` argument to load data from a different workspace.

-Unless you normalize your data, you should prefer the function `fld` which will work transparently even from the original data files.
+Unless you normalize your data, you should prefer the function `fallback_load` which will work transparently even from the original data files.

 ![Loading a file](static/ld.png)